autarch/blog.urth.org/content/posts/2019-07-11-a-technical-hiring-process-revisited.md

 But then OTGH, people who outright refuse to do the homework have been pretty rare in my experience.
 And the really excellent candidates who might be most put off by the homework are more likely to have a FOSS project that they can use instead.

 Anyway, it's something to think about, for sure!
-Thanks again for you feedback.
+Thanks again for your feedback.

 **Lazaridis, on 2019-07-14 16:56, said:**
 I believe that the flaw with most hiring-processes is that "artistic-grade" or "philosophy-grade" candidates don't even apply.

 **David Hodgkinson, on 2019-07-15 05:50, said:**
 As a contractor there are three things I want to know:

 What is it?
 Where is it or is it remote?
 How much are you paying?

 You'd be surprised how many recruiters and companies knock themselves out at that stage.
 And one more thing: